Gurkha Reserve Unit: History

+Establishment

 In 1947, the Britain–India–Nepal Tripartite Agreement was signed between India, United Kingdom and Nepal, except that this agreement does not apply to Gurkhas employed in the Nepalese Army.
-Under the agreement, four Gurkha regiments of British Army were transferred to British Army and six joined the Indian army.
-As of 2020, India has 39 Gorkha battalions serving in seven Gorkha regiments.
+Under the agreement, four Gurkha regiments of the British Indian Army were transferred to the British Army and six joined the Indian Army.
+As of 2020, India has 39 Gurkha battalions serving in seven Gurkha regiments.
 Those transferred to the British Army were posted to other remaining British colonies.
 In Malaya and Singapore, their presence was required in the Malayan Emergency, and they were to replace the Sikh unit in Singapore which reverted to the Indian Army on Indian independence.

-In 1973, prisoners of the 1962 uprising escaped. the Sultanate of Brunei decided to hire ex-Gurkhas from Hong Kong and Singapore as security after Singapore was consulted.
-On February 25, 1974, Mohansing Gurung became the first Gurkha to serve in Brunei.
+In 1973, prisoners of the 1962 Brunei revolt escaped with the claimed help of a foreign warden. the Sultanate of Brunei decided to hire ex-Gurkhas from Hong Kong and Singapore as security after Singapore was consulted.
+On 25 February 1974, Mohansing Gurung (ex-Singapore Police, presently settled in Kathmandu) became the first Gurkha to serve in Brunei.
 The unit was known as the Gurkha Security Guard.
-The GRU was fully established in 1980.
+It was formed in 1974 and maintains approximately 2,000 Gurkhas.

+The government turned to alternative options to bolster the armed forces' strength in order to make up for the lack of regular troop recruiting.
+In order to fill the specialised Gurkha Reserve Unit, which was created out of former Royal Gurkha Rifles troops, an extensive recruiting campaign was launched in 1976.
+Compared to the Gurkhas of the British Army, this regiment was distinct.
+They stayed on to guard the Sultanate's internal security concerns.
+They rotated from their Brigade Headquarters in Hong Kong to Seria.
+Prior to Brunei's independence in 1984, a confidential correspondence with Whitehall provided for their deployment.
+The Gurkha Battalion remained in the Sultanate at the cost of the Brunei government due to a confidential deal that was negotiated between Brunei and Britain.

+In contrast, the Gurkha Reserve Unit was directly commanded by the Sultan.
+Certain claim that this event was directly linked to the threat that certain political captives from Brunei felt was presented by their escape from the Berakas Prison, which occurred with the claimed help of a foreign warden.
+Static guard tasks were carried out by the GRU in 1973, mostly in the capital area.
+It was intended to relieve some of the strain on the already overworked Royal Brunei Police (RBP) and Royal Brunei Malay Regiment (RBMR).
+The Gurkha Reserve Unit was fully established in 1980.

+Richard Luce, the Minister of State at the Foreign and Commonwealth Office (FCO), reportedly believed "it a good idea to help the new state to defend the rich oilfields," according to a 23 September 1983 Financial Times story.
+Furthermore, "aware that the Gurkha presence provides good experience for nearly 200 British military officers and NCOs, appeared content for them to stay," according to the British Ministry of Defence.